Technik-Tueftler/TwitchHenCommander/README.md

 # TwitchHenCommander
-TwitchHenCommander is a bot that listens to configured twitch channel and collects hashtags from broadcaster, mod or vip in the chat.
-Finally, the broadcaster can post them on various platforms.
-Currently only post is supported on the DC.
+The TwitchHenCommander is a program that listens to an adjustable Twitch chat and saves various things there and reacts to events.
+The exact functions are described in more detail under the heading `Functions`.
+The bot can be started locally in a Python environment or as a Docker container.
+More details under the heading `Installation / Execution`.

 [English readme](https://github.com/Technik-Tueftler/TwitchHenCommander/blob/main/README.md)
  • [deutsche readme](https://github.com/Technik-Tueftler/TwitchHenCommander/blob/main/README.de.md)

+## Feature
+1. Collects hashtags in the broadcaster's twitch chat and posts them to the configured Discord channel at the end of the stream or when a command is executed.
+You can set that only hashtags with a configurable rank are collected (vips, mods, broadcasters).
+You can also specify whether the hashtag function should be started or ended with the start or end of the stream and thus be posted automatically.
+2. If a new clip is created in your stream, it can also be posted on the Discord.

 ## Installation / Execution
-1. locally runs the program by executing the main file.
-To do this, simply copy the repository and run `main.py`.
-Currently, first environment variables must be loaded into the IDE or environment.
-The login information can also be stored in ``/files/config.json``.
+1. Runs the program locally by executing the main file.
+To do this, simply copy the repository and execute `main.py`.
+The settings must be loaded via the environment variables.
+The variables can be stored directly in the system or you can use an `.env` file.
+The `template.env` file can be used for this by renaming it to `.env` and writing the value to the required variables.
 The program was tested and developed under Python 3.11.
 2. via a Docker container.
 Example see point ``Docker Compose Example`` below.

 ## What else is needed